 Spinal Cord Claims

-- Failure to diagnose cauda equina syndrome
+- Delayed diagnosis of cauda equina syndrome

-- Surgical errors
+- Surgical errors leading to avoidable injury

 - Facet joint injection errors